-Roman Gaul: Lucius Valerius Carus isn’t naturally impulsive; when he suddenly and unexpectedly buys a slave at a market it’s because he feels sorry for a man who has obviously been maltreated in the past.
-However he’s taken on far more than he bargained for with Keret – intelligent, educated, and a great deal stronger than he looks.
-Roman society wouldn’t think twice about Lucius using Keret for his sexual pleasure – indeed, it would be astonished if he didn’t – but it’s likely to be horrified if it ever learns that Lucius has started to respect his slave, and absolutely disgusted if it discovers that he’s gradually beginning to fall in love …
+Lucius Valerius Carus isn’t impulsive; when he buys a slave at a market it’s because he feels sorry for a man who has been maltreated.
+However he’s taken on more than he bargained for with Keret - intelligent, educated, and stronger than he looks.
+Roman society wouldn’t think twice about Lucius using Keret for his sexual pleasure - but it would be horrified to know he's gradually falling in love.

 "I must be mad, spending my last day at home helping you buy a slave," decided Lucius Valerius Carus, coming to a halt in the middle of the market-place and glowering at his cousin and fellow-officer, a Romanised Gaul like himself.
 "I can think of far better things to do."

 "I'm leaving Cavillonum tomorrow, too, and I've got further to travel" replied Flavius, not in the least perturbed by either this complaint or the scowl, long since inured to both.
 "Besides, you promised to go with me."

 "That was before I knew where you wanted to go."